 "Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May their souls and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen."

-Since the celebration of the Mass is the “source and summit of the Christian life” (CCC, No. 1324), Masses are an ideal time to pray for the dead, especially for those who are still on their journeys to heaven.
+Since the Eucharist is the “source and summit of the Christian life” (CCC 1324), Masses are an ideal way to pray for the dead, especially for those who are still on their journeys to heaven.

 The Mass is celebrated not only with members on earth but also with those already in the glory of heaven (CCC 1370).
 Therefore, Masses offered for the faithful departed are a powerful intercession that includes the prayers and offerings of both the earthly Church and the Church in heaven.